-For about 20 years, healthcare professionals have been unable to offer patients any new specific treatments for migraine.
-Excitingly, this may be about to change.
+For about 20 years, healthcare professionals were unable to offer patients any new specific treatments for migraine.
+Excitingly, this is changing.

 Recent research has shown that migraines are correlated with significant increases in the activity of Calcitonin Gene-Related Peptide (CGRP) and that when it is regulated by blocking the receptor, the frequency and intensity of migraine is significantly reduced.
 In some patients, migraine has been abolished for up to six months following the injection of a CGRP blocker.